dayekuaipao/PyTorchTemplate/README.md

 We can see a directory 'runs' (tensorboard files of training), and three files: 'best_checkpoint.pth', 'current_checkpoint' (to help resuming training process.), 'parameters.txt' (the parameter of training).

-Next we  create a shell file named 'test.sh' in the directory:
+6. Create a shell file named 'test.sh' in the directory:

 ```python
 python ../../test.py --dataset_path ../../data/cifar-10-batches-py/ --pretrained_model_path ./best_checkpoint.pth
 ```

-Then we run the shell command by:
+7. Runn the shell command by:

 ```shell
 sh test.sh
 ```

-At last e can see a file 'confuse_matrix.csv' which is the confuse matrix of test data.
+We can see a file 'confuse_matrix.csv' which is the confuse matrix of test data.